Uranium mining in the Elliot Lake area: Traditional territory

 The area is the traditional territory of the Serpent River First Nation and also part of the Huron Robinson Treaty land.

+In 2021, the Serpent River nation representatives described community consultation about mining activities as "minor."

 19th century

 Known at the time as the Blind River area, the Elliot Lake area is situated between the Sudbury Nickel mining area and the abandoned Bruce Mines and was subsequently prospected for gold and copper during the 19th century.

 Uranium was first discovered in Canada by John Lawrence LeConte in 1847, who named the new mineral coracite.
-The exact location of his first discovery was unclear, but was understood to be approximately 70 miles north of Soult Ste.
+The exact location of his first discovery was unclear, but was understood to be approximately 70 miles north of Sault Ste.
 Marie on the shore of Lake Superior.
-A lack of an exact location and the absence of radioactivity detectors, resulted in failures of surveyors or prospectors from repeating his find.
+A lack of an exact location and the absence of radioactivity detectors resulted in failures of surveyors or prospectors to repeat his find.

-Mid 20th century - uranium discovery
+Mid 20th century – uranium discovery

 In 1948, Karl Gunterman, financed by Aime Breton, with a Geiger counter discovered radioactive conglomerate near Lauzon Lake in Long Township, Ontario.
 Their discovery was investigated by geologist Franc R. Joubin, who in 1952 found a uranium deposit in Spragge.